iTwin/iTwinUI/.changeset/fresh-numbers-yawn.md

 '@itwin/itwinui-css': major
 ---

-Multi-select with now requires the tag-container to be rendered outside the select-button, and also requires an additional `data-iui-multi` attribute on the select-button.
+Multi-select now requires different markup:
+- The tag-container should be be rendered outside the select-button.
+- The select-button requires an additional `data-iui-multi` attribute.
+- For small size only, the tag-container requires an additional `data-iui-size` attribute.

 <details>
 <summary>Diff</summary>